Amin-MAG/My-Notes/Embedded-Systems.md

 ### Interrupts

-- Tasks will only be executed when there are no Interrupts Service Rourtine (ISR) running.
+- Tasks will only be executed when there are no Interrupt Service Routines (ISR) running.
 - They are short

 # See more